nitin-dhevar/86-no-more-frontend/CONTRIBUTING.md

-# Contributing to 86 No More!!
+# Contributing to 86-No-More!

-The following is a set of guidelines for contributing to 86 No More.
+The following is a set of guidelines for contributing to 86-No-More.
 We are open to suggestions to enhance our project.

+## Code of Conduct

+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to spendwisebot@gamil.com.

+Prerequistes required before starting this project

+1. Must be a graduate student at NC State University
+2. Must be a student in Software Engineering Course

 ## Table of Contents: